shresth26/30-Days-of-ML/README.md

 * Completed Week 2 assignment of the same course.

 * Course link : <a href = "https://www.coursera.org/learn/deep-neural-network?specialization=deep-learning"> Click here </a>

+<h2> Day 3 (04-04-2020) : FACE-GAN </h2>

+* Implemented DCGAN(Deep Convolutional Generative Adversarial Network) on the face dataset to generate human faces.

+* The image generated was not upto the mark and would need some modification.

+* The dataset is available <a href = "https://www.kaggle.com/gasgallo/faces-data-new" > Here </a>

+* Link to the notebook is available <a href = "https://github.com/shresth26/100-Days-of-ML/blob/master/DAY-3/Face_Gan.ipynb" >        here </a>

+<h2> Day 4 (05-05-2020) : Structural Machine Learning </h2>

+* Learnt about Machine Learning structural strategies used in the industry.

+* Read about terms like Avoidable bias and variance on the dataset and about Bayes error.

+* Read about Transfer Learning, Multi-task learning and end-to-end deep learning.

+* Completed the course 3 of the deep learning series by Andrew Ng.

+* <a href = "https://coursera.org/share/a71d7c30da92d0b555d493ef737f1ba2" > Certificate </a> for the course.